fbpx

 What Is a 401(k) and How Does It Work?

-A 401(k) is a type of retirement savings plan that is offered by many employers to help their employees save for retirement.
+A is a type of plan that is offered by many employers to help their employees save for retirement.
 However, many people may not fully understand what a 401(k) is or how it works.
 In this blog post, we’ll be discussing the basics of 401(k)s, how they work, and how you can make the most of this valuable retirement savings tool.

 What is Indemnity?